-- Strawberries will lose its color during boiling.
+- Strawberries will lose their color during boiling.

-- Strain the mixture through a fine-mesh strainer into a clean bowl.
-Use a spoon to press down on the strawberries to release all the juices.
+- Line a sieve with a muslin cloth.
+Strain the strawberry juice through it into a clean saucepan.
+Use a spoon to press down the strawberries to release all their juices.

-- The juice, in the end, should be clear.
-Strain again, if you see some pulp in the juice.
-This should yield about 1 cup of strawberry juice.
+- The liquid, in the end, should be clear.
+Strain again if you see some pulp in the juice.

 - Bring the strawberry juice to a boil on the stovetop and add the powdered sugar.
 Keep stirring frequently until sugar is dissolved.